 Residential Care & Nursing Homes offer different types of care both of which are structured and specialised daily care for residents as they need it.

 A care home is suitable for individuals who have a lower level of need, physical dependency and medical requirements.
 A care home will typically suit someone who can no longer continue to live by themselves safely at home as they need help with daily activities such as; washing, dressing, cooking, shopping and cleaning, or they may feel lonely or unsafe in their own home and now want the company of others in a care home.
 An individual who is suited to a care home will have low to moderate physical and medical needs.
 When an individual needs medical support in their day to day living a nursing home is more suited to them as they have 24/7 nurses on-site who can support with more complex medical needs.

-What is included in Care Home Costs?
+What is included in care and nursing home costs?

 A care home will provide help with personal care including; washing, dressing, taking medication and going to the toilet.
 They will offer varied and nutritional meals and snacks every day and residents normally eat together in a social dining area.
 Residents living in a care home will have their own individual bedroom with their own bathroom, with other facilities like lounges, living rooms, libraries, dining rooms and gardens being shared.
 A good care home whose priority is the health and wellbeing of their residents will offer lots of organised social and communal activities as well as day trips and outings for the residents.